islandstream/islandstream.github.io/_posts/2018-11-05-gromobile.md

 Grow mobile was conceived quite early on.
 We are now iterating on ways to make improve the design to better fulfill the brief.

-{% include bootstrap-card-text-image.html file="/images/gromobile.jpg" alt="Persona using a GroMobile unit" cardtitle="GroMobile as a fresh food vending machine" cardtext="Average 'time-poor' persona using a GroMobile vending machine.
-This application is probably the least inspirational so far" %}
+{% include bootstrap-card-text-image.html file="/images/gromobile.jpg" alt="Persona using a GroMobile unit" cardtitle="GroMobile as a fresh food vending machine" cardtext="Average 'time-poor' persona using a GroMobile vending machine" %}

 * Is this a truly smart solution?